Alipsa/r2md/README.md

 # Version history

 ### 1.0.3
-- add md.renderPdf() to enable export to a PDF
+- add md.renderPdf() to enable export to a PDF (it is pretty crude: you might have issues with overflowing margins and non latin1 characters might be rendered as # instead.)
+- add class="table" to tables if not present
+- add md.plot as a better name for md.addPlot
+- add md.summary() to provide a nice way to get pretty summaries.

 ### 1.0.2, 2021-12-19
 - change the md.add generic to match `ANY` object and defer matching to the Markdown class